Arsen Goulamirian

-Arsen Goulamirian (Արսեն Գուլամիրյան; born 4 October 1987) is an Armenian-born French professional boxer who has held the WBA cruiserweight title since 2019.
+Arsen Goulamirian (Արսեն Գուլամիրյան; born 4 October 1987) is an Armenian-born French professional boxer.
+He previously held the World Boxing Association (WBA) (Super version) cruiserweight title from 2019 to 2024, having previously held the (Regular) version in 2019.

 Professional career

 Early career

-Arsen turned professional in 2011 and won 14 consecutive fights before winning the WBA Continental (Europe) cruiserweight title.
+Goulamirian turned professional in 2011 and won 14 consecutive fights before winning the WBA Continental (Europe) cruiserweight title.
 He would improve his record to 22–0 before getting a shot at the vacant Regular WBA cruiserweight title against Ryad Merhy.
-Arsen would end up winning the fight via 11th round stoppage and became the interim WBA cruiserweight champion.
+Goulamirian would end up winning the fight via 11th round stoppage and became the interim WBA cruiserweight champion.

-WBA Interim Cruiserweight champion
+WBA interim cruiserweight champion

 Goulamirian vs. Merhy

 Goulamirian was scheduled to face the undefeated WBA Inter-Continental cruiserweight titlist Ryad Merhy for the vacant WBA interim cruiserweight title.
 The bout was set as the main event of the 24 March 2018, Canal+ card held at the Palais des Sports in Marseille, France.
 Goulamirian was at the time the #1 ranked WBA cruiserweight contender, while Merhy was the #2 ranked contender in the WBA rankings.
 Goulamirian won the fight by a technical knockout, stopping Merhy with a combination of unanswered strikes in the eleventh round, after dominating the fight from the very first round.

 The WBA changed Goulamirian's status from Regular to Interim, when former champion Beibut Shumenov came back from his eye injury and recovered the Regular WBA cruiserweight title by defeating Turkish Hizni Altunkaya on 7 July 2018.